 Vampires are white, pale, bloodless characters all of us may fear to think of.
 They are not living in the real world.
-But would you believe that there is a creature like Vampires in the real world?
+But would you believe that there is a creatures like Vampires in the real world?
 That creature is a fish, and it is called a Vampire Tetra (Hydrolycus scomberoides) or payara fish.

 Vampire Tetras are mysterious as Vampires.
-It is a powerful and giant fish.
+It is a powerful giant fish.
 It has 3-5 inches long fangs.
-Vampire fish is also named Water wolf, Dogteeth Tetra, Dogtooth Characin and Sabretooth Tiger fish due to the presence of these long fangs.
+Vampire fish is also named Water wolf, Dogteeth Tetra, Dogtooth Characin, and Sabretooth Tiger fish due to the presence of these long fangs.
 Therefore Vampire fish is a semi-transparent fish with a shimmering silver body.
 The elongated and streamlined body brings out fast-moving nature to this fish.
-Vampire Tetra possesses a large head and an inverted mouth.
+Also, Vampire Tetra possesses a large head and an inverted mouth.
 Holes are present in the upper jaw to fit those Sharpe fangs.

 The fish is unique due to its incredible and dangerous outlook.
 It is first found and caught in the year 1819 by a person named Cuvier.
 The scientific name of the Vampire Tetra is Hydrolycus Scomberoides.
-The name derived from the Greek word “hydro” means water, “lykos” means wolf and the “scombros” means tuna in Greek language.
+The name is derived from the Greek word “hydro” which means water, “lykos” means wolf and the “scombros” means tuna in Greek language.